vishvish/vishvish/README.md

 ---
 ## In other news

-- 🔭 I’m currently working on rebuilding my home network.
+- 🔭 Helping get our local Makerlab/Hackspace ready for reopening, a lot less glamorous than it sounds.
-- 🌱 I’m currently learning more guitar, less Golang, more Swift and more Rust.
+- 🌱 Taking more photos again as the world opens back up and summer arrives.
 - 💬 Ask me about Neovim, photography and electric bicycles.
 - 📫 How to reach me: Use Telegram — https://t.me/FoxFlix